- Search The Registry

 - My Account

-On this date in 1926, Chuck Berry was born.
+On this date, in 1926, Chuck Berry was born.
 He was a Black Rock & Roll musician and songwriter.

 Charles "Chuck" Edward Berry was born in San Jose, California, and grew up in St. Louis.
-In the early 1950s, Berry led a popular blues trio at night and worked as a beautician by day.
+In the early 1950s, Berry led a popular blues trio at night and worked as a beautician daily.
 He made friends with Muddy Waters, who introduced him to Leonard Chess, head of Chicago-based Chess Records.
 It was the song on his audition tape called "Ida Red" that won the record company"Maybellene."

 In 1979, Berry headed back to prison, this time for income tax evasion.
 Upon release this time, he appeared as himself in the film "American Hot Wax," and was inducted into the Rock & Roll Hall of Fame, but he refused to record.
 In addition, his live performances became increasingly erratic.
 In 1987, he published his first book, "Chuck Berry: The Autobiography," and the same year saw the film release of "Hail!
 Hail!
 Rock'n'Roll."

-For all of his offstage exploits and seemingly ongoing troubles with the law, Chuck Berry remains the embodiment of Rock & Roll, and his music will endure.
+For all his offstage exploits and seemingly ongoing troubles with the law, Chuck Berry remains the embodiment of Rock & Roll, and his music will endure.
 Chuck Berry died on March 18th, 2017.